 Yes, it's happening.
 Dot.
 Gif.
 Android apps are finally getting state backup in the new "M" version of the OS.
 The full details are here.
 The short of it is that Android apps will now automatically back up to Google Drive, up to 25MB per app, with no new code required from developers.
 This is huge.

 What's backed up?
 Settings and app data, which is to say, basically everything so long as you're not talking about something over 25MB in total size.
+While this may still mean signing into your apps on a new device depending on the app's security, once you do log in, the concept here is that all your settings and saved app data should just reappear on your new device.
 Read More

 The new app backup offering from ClockworkMod is one of the most impressive apps we've seen recently.
 It makes saving your app data a breeze, and it doesn't even require root.
 The initial release was good, but Koush has pushed an update that adds a few features and cleans up some errant bugs.

 - Notification progress bars

 - Fix battery drain bug in carbon server

 - Android sync works over wifi now, and allows APK sync

 - Temple Run (and others) Fix: Restores now support external files directory

 - Scheduled backups now notifies about any lock screen issues and no longer unnecessarily start the Carbon server

 - Create a .nomedia file per backup